 There are multiple ways to detect connectivity issues caused by radio link quality issues, such as registering the minimum cell gain required for establishing and maintaining a connection for each band.
 It is also common practice to rotate the device while performing this test.

 In short, connectivity issues affecting thousands of devices are a nightmare for any IoT solution provider.
 Companies must invest massively in testing, self-diagnosis, and failover mechanisms to make sure that their profit margin isn’t eaten up by solving connectivity issues in the field.
-This is why the PicoLTE has been designed.
+This is why the Pico5G has been designed.